Revisiting assistance programs to get people biking: 18 programs

 The Velocity Bicycle Cooperative has space on Mount Vernon Avenue in the Del Ray neighborhood of Alexandria, which is awesome, but probably relatively expensive.

-2. Cycle Loan programs.
+2. Cycle Borrowing programs.
 Many UK cities have either free or low cost programs where people can borrow a bike with helmet and lock, for periods of up to a month or more, to test out switching to biking as transportation.

 One such program is in the Lambeth borough of London, where people can get "kitted up" for £20 for a regular bike, £50 for an e-bike, and £100 for a cargo bike.